J73809/simple-python-paint/README.md

-# simple-python-paint
+# Simple-python-paint

-This program was made just for fun and for me to practice python turtle graphics
+This is a more simplistic recreation of Paint program that was amde using Python turtle graphics.
+It a fun project to start your coding journey.Have a grat time :)